tenthousandfireants/WorldTimeBar/README.md

 # WorldTimeBar

+Click on the exe to open when you have it downloaded.
+To close, go to your system tray ( red t on black square icon) right click "Quit World Time Bar"

 World time in Sydney, Berlin, and New York City; on the left side of your taskbar.
 Made for windows 11 in mind.